Driver Number UK: Where To Find Driver Number On UK Licence

 Where Is The Driver Number Located On A UK Licence

-On a standard UK photocard licence, the driver number appears in a consistent position.
+On a standard UK photocard driving licence, the driver number appears in a consistent position.

-Row 5 of the licence front, directly beneath the signature line.
+Location (GB photocard): Row 5 on the front of the licence, directly beneath the signature.

 When you hold the licence face-up: